survivejs/webpack-book/manuscript/automatic_browser_refresh.md

 leanpub-end-insert
 ```

-Now that we have room for expansion, we can hook up Hot Module Replacement to make the browser refresh and make the development mode more useful.
+After this change our build should behave exactly the same way as before.
+This time, however, we have room for expansion.
+We can hook up Hot Module Replacement next to make the browser refresh and turn our the development mode into something more useful.

 ## Configuring Hot Module Replacement (HMR)